Suplery logo

 How to start a spa business: step by step guide

 Starting a spa business can be a lucrative endeavor, but it requires careful planning, dedication, and a significant initial investment.
-Below is a step-by-step guide to help you through the process.
+Below is a step-by-step guide on how to open up a spa, to help you through the process:

 1. Make a preparation